TechPaula/LT6502/README.md

 * 2025-01-04 - VIA working, ACIA working, comms to/from the keyboard in basic working.
 Begun integrating keyboard into firmware
 * 2025-01-05 - Keyboard now integrated into firmware, so you can type on the keyboard and don't need the console for input
 * 2025-01-09 - Compact flash working, Beeper also now working.
 Also runs from battery just fine.
+* 2025-01-16 - Connected a 4.3" 800x480 RA8875 based display and got that working.
+I failed to get the LT7683 based display working.
+* 2025-01-17 - work on a number of case related things that did not quite work in actual life.
+* 2025-01-18 - Tweaked CPLD to slow down FTDI read/writes.
+Also begun work on bios, added start beep and begun work on load/save functions

+## In Progress
+* Add SAVE / LOAD / DIR style commands

 ## To do (probably in order)
+* add in larger display (going to try a 10.1" RA8889 based 1024x600, fall back is a 9" RA8875 based 800x480)
 * Fix buggy keyscan code on MEGA644P
-* Connect Display and get that working
-* add SAVE / LOAD / DIR style commands

 ### Memory Map